 Why all the sass?

-I can’t stand when people prey on our dreams as creators.
-I can’t stand when people con money out of those they know can’t afford it.
-I can’t stand when people manipulate by using shame, guilt, insecurities, and desperation to sell a worthless product.
-I can’t stand when people pose as experts and pass on sketchy or vague advice at a high cost.
+Well, I can’t stand when people prey on our dreams as creators.
+I can’t stand when people con money out of those they know can’t afford it, and I can’t stand when people manipulate by using shame, guilt, insecurities, and desperation to sell a worthless product.
+Nor can I stand when people pose as experts and pass on sketchy or vague advice at a high cost.

 Manipulation in general frustrates me, but I definitely can’t stand it in the art world.

-Sponsored posts from self-proclaimed successful creators keep pitching me ways to “get rich selling your art” and “learn how to make abstract art that sells” and more.
+Sponsored posts from self-proclaimed successful creators keep pitching me classes on how to “get rich selling your art” and “learn how to make abstract art that sells”.
 I click on the ads and study the profiles out of pure curiosity.
 Some are legit and try to sell a specific skill for a reasonable price, but some are scams that sell inspiration, a perspective shift, a belief system, or a promise that “you too can make hundreds of thousands selling your art online.”

-Creative masterclasses, get rich quick plans, paid artist communities, “free” webinars.
-An artist starts off saying something like “I never thought I could be a full time artist, but not only did I quit my 9-5 job, I also made over 100k selling my art online.”
+I keep seeing creative masterclasses, get-rich-quick plans, paid artist communities, and “free” webinars.
+An artist starts by saying something like “I never thought I could be a full-time artist, but not only did I quit my 9-5 job, I also made over 100k selling my art online.”

 They all sound the same after you’ve seen enough of these posts, and most of them lead you through the same click-funnel template.
-They cast a wide net with sponsored posts, entice you with a free webinar where they sell you the artist dream, then they dangle a masterclass that will make these dreams come true in front of you.
-They tell you to invest in you dreams, your future, and nonchalantly drop the $2500 fee on you at the end while creating urgency to jump on the great deal.
+Click-funnels are a widely used tool.
+First, they cast a wide net with sponsored posts that entice you with a free webinar where they sell you the artist’s dream.
+Then they dangle a masterclass that will make these dreams come true in front of you.
+They tell you to invest in your dreams, your future, and nonchalantly drop the $2500 fee on you at the end while creating urgency to jump on the great deal.
 Oh and bless their hearts, they have payment plans! *rolls eyes*

 “This is better than any art school.
 You want to succeed, right?
 You can be like me and all my masterclass graduates.
 Look at how successful I am.
 I’ll teach you everything you need to know in this 8-week class, but you have to sign up now.
 This offer won’t last.”

 They all follow the same template because it works.
-One time I watched an hour long webinar from a woman selling a masterclass on how to create and market masterclasses.
-She was vehement that you don’t even need to be an expert on the subject to create a class about it, and don’t be afraid to raise your prices.
-People will find a way to pay for it just because you have declared it is valuable.
+One time I watched an hour-long webinar from a woman selling a masterclass on how to create and market masterclasses.
+She was vehement that you don’t even need to be an expert on the subject to create a class about it.
+Oh and don’t be afraid to raise your prices because people will find a way to pay for it just because you have declared it is valuable.